 But if you didn't think Lemonade was absolutely iconic, then you're wrong.
 Adele certainly deserved an Album of the Year, but against Lemonade, which raised so many important issues like feminism and blackness and human relationships and resilience, it pales in comparison.
 With Lemonade, Beyoncé used her massive platform to make a very powerful statement in a very politically risky moment, to solidify these issues' place in mainstream conversation.
 "Formation," is probably one of the best examples of how nuanced and intersectional this album is, jam-packed with symbolism about race and ownership and making it not only aesthetically pleasing but culturally relevant.
 Even the way it was so unconventionally presented—revealed as a surprise drop overnight, a visual album only on exclusive platforms—was revolutionary.
-She literally changed the way we experience music (as did Frank Ocean's Endless), and even if you're not a fan of hers, accomplishing that demands respect.
-Also, it's just ridiculous that fake feminist and professional victim Taylor Swift has won Album of the Year twice, the second time over To Pimp A Butterfly, which is so complex that one teacher started using it as a template for his freshman English class.
+She literally changed the way we experience music (as did Frank Ocean's Endless), and even if you're not a fan of hers, that's an accomplishment that demands respect.
 Lemonade didn't win because it isn't for everyone.
 But that's the whole point.
 You're not supposed to relate to it.
 You're supposed to listen.

 Mansplaining is probably one of my least favorite things ever, but I've also always resented that it's called "mansplaining," because it reduces the problem down to pure sexism.
 While sexism is undeniably a factor and mansplaining is an almost exclusively male behavior, this research argues that linguistic patterns and power dynamics also play an important factor; it essentially states that males are not (necessarily) naturally condescending, but that there are fundamental differences in the ways men and women communicate and approach problems.